Chip Cards: How Do They Work?

 Chip card technology helps prevent fraudsters from capturing your card information from a card’s magnetic strip, when the merchant and card are EMV compliant.
 In addition, most U.S. merchants have converted to new chip-enabled terminals.

 A chip card looks and performs very similarly to a traditional credit card.
 The main difference is the small metallic computer chip, or microprocessor, on the front of the card.
 The chip card is designed to be used with a chip-enabled terminal at the point of sale (POS).
 Depending on how the merchant’s processor is set up, you may be asked to enter a PIN for transactions you would traditionally sign for.

 What are the advantages of chip card technology?

-Chip card technology provides stronger protection against fraudsters, in particular against “skimming,” a technique criminals use to copy data from a card’s magnetic strip and create a counterfeit card.
-When a retailer uses a chip-enabled terminal, the chip technology, along with your PIN, encrypts the card data, which helps prevent your account information from being compromised.
+Chip card technology provides stronger protection against fraudsters, in particular against “skimming,” a technique criminals use to copy data from a card's magnetic strip and create a counterfeit card.
+When a retailer uses a chip-enabled terminal, the chip technology, along with your PIN, encrypts the card data, which helps prevent your card information from being compromised.

 Will all merchants accept chip cards?

-Will my chip card require a PIN?
+Will the debit chip card require a PIN?

 How do I activate my credit card chip card?